MasterMilkX/iqtest_seqbot/README.md

 # MegaCat
 #### Sequencer bot for the IIJCAI-2020 MAIQ Competition
-Developed by Megan Charity and Catalina Jaramillo
+Developed by M Charity and Catalina Jaramillo

 ---
 ### Dependencies